PrincetonUniversity/ILAng/apps/acc_spec/aes/README.md

 different from the first 9 rounds and is modeled as a separate instruction: `FinalRound`.

 The modeling of this AES module uses our ILA library functions.
-A complete specification of the library function that can be used in modeling can be found [here](https://).
+A complete specification of the library function that can be used in modeling can be found here: [API for ILA modeling](https://rawgit.com/Bo-Yuan-Huang/ILA-Tools/master/docs/api-html/namespaceila.html) and [API for ILA verification](https://rawgit.com/Bo-Yuan-Huang/ILA-Tools/master/docs/impl-html/namespaceila.html).

 ### Refinement Map (Refinement Relation) ###